adarowski/adarowski.github.io/_posts/2014-09-29-viable-products.markdown

 | What’s there works | What’s there is awesome |
 | Ready to ship and test | Ready to ungate to all |

 The key for us is that last row.
 At HubSpot, [we use feature gating](http://blogs.hbr.org/2014/07/speed-up-your-product-development-without-losing-control/?utm_content=6701988&utm_medium=social&utm_source=twitter) to test our work during the development process.
 It’s been life-changing for me as a designer and developer.
 We are able to build features on the site, but only activate them for certain users.
-First, we’ll “ungate” members of our small product team team, then we’ll ungate other HubSpot employees, and then finally—**when we reach minimum viable functionality**—a subset of beta users.
+At first, we’ll “ungate” members of our small product team team.
+But once we've reached minimum viable functionality, we begin ungating for beta users.

-Because these are beta users, they are more tolerant of ideas that are not fully fleshed out.
-In fact, they enjoy helping us work through product decisions at this stage.
-Through multiple rounds of iteration with our beta users, we finally reach *our* minimum viable **product**—one that fulfills our goals of delighting our users.
+Because these are beta users, they are more tolerant of software at this stage in development.
+In fact, they enjoy helping us work through difficult product decisions.
+Through multiple rounds of iteration with our beta users, we finally reach *our* minimum viable **product**—a product that not only functions well, but fulfills our goals of delighting our users.
+That's the product we ungate to the world.

+Utilizing minimum viable product does not mean shipping poorly designed, half-baked software.
+"Minimum" and "viable" mean wildly different things to companies at different stages.
+As with just about everything else, just use the best tool for the job.